alexander-perucci/gmlmaptool/README.md

 GML Map Tool
 =======================

 GML Map Tool is a Web Tool that allows you to create a directed complete Graph in GML format, using Google Maps as a data source, moreover allows you to draw an arc or route directly in the maps via JSON file.
-[Try It !](http://www.alexanderperucci.com/portfolio-demo/gmlmaptool/)

 ## Getting Started